herudi/dero/README.md

 // and more
 ```
 ## Res
-Response is an object transfer data from middleware like res.locals or other.
+Http Response is an object transfer data from middleware like res.locals or other.
 ## Next
-Next is a function to next step handler.
+Next Function is a function to next step handler.
-## listen(opts?: number | object, callback?: (err?: Error) => void);
+## listen(opts: number | object, callback?: (err?: Error) => void);
 ```ts
     await dero.listen(3000);
     // or